UCB-stat-159-s22/hw07-Group26/README.md

   - `train.csv` is the training dataset
   - `val.csv` is the validation dataset
   - `test.csv` is the testing dataset
-- `figures/` contains generated figures from running`codes/`
+- `figures/` contains generated figures from running the notebooks in `codes/`
-- `tables/` contains generated tables from runninng `codes/`
+- `tables/` contains generated tables from running the notebooks in `codes/`
-- `codes/` contains codes for data analysis
+- `codes/` contains the jupyter notebooks for data analysis
-  - `prepare.ipynb` prepares the data for later analysis
+  - `data_prepare.ipynb` prepares the data for later analysis
-  - `EDA.ipynb` conducts EDA
+  - `data_visual.ipynb` conducts EDA
-  - `logistic-reg.ipynb` conducts logistic regression analysis
+  - `logistic_reg.ipynb` conducts logistic regression analysis
   - `decision_tree_and_random_forest.ipynb` conducts decision tree and random forest modeling and comparison
   - `final_model_selection.ipynb` chooses final model between LR and RF
   - `two_populations_analysis.ipynb` conducts two sample hypothesis testing
+- `models/` contains different fitted models from running the notebooks in `codes/`
+  - `dt_model.sav` is the fitted decesion tree model
+  - `rf_model.sav` is the fitted random forest model
+  - `lg_model.sav` is the fitted logistic regression model
 - `diagnosis/` contains required files for package creation purposes.
   - `README.md` info of package
   - `setup.py` required to create python package